6. Coding style

 6.1.5.
 Clang-format Git integration

-Clang-format can be integrated with Git to reformat existing Git patches, such as pending merge requests on the GitLab repository.
+Clang-format integrates with Git to format Git commits or changes not yet committed, such as pending merge requests on the GitLab repository.
 The full documentation is available on clang-format Git integration

 In addition to Git patches, clang-format-diff can also be used to reformat existing patches produced with the diff tool.